Chapter 4 Working With Windows

 Figure 15.
 Use the System Tray to eject a secondary drive.

 In Windows 10: To shut down the computer, click the Start button.
 Click Power and Shut down (Figure 16A).
-Additional options on the Power menu allows the user to:
+Additional options on the Power menu allows the user to do the following:

 • Put the computer in Sleep mode.
 When the computer is in this mode, the operating system and any opened applications remain open, but most of the other processes are turned off.
 The advantage of sleep mode is that the computer takes less time to start up compared to shutting down and restarting the computer.
 To wake the computer up, the user just needs to move the mouse or press a key on the keyboard.
 Most computers are set up to go into Sleep mode if they are not used for a period of time.
 When the cover of a laptop is closed, the laptop goes into sleep mode.